learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 chsh -s /bin/zsh
 ```

+Zsh will start the next time you open your terminal.

 ### Install Ruby Version Manager

 RVM is a tool that lets you run different versions of Ruby on your computer.
 If